invest-composer/composer-trade-mcp/README.md

 - `create_symphony` - Define an automated strategy using Composer's system.
 - `backtest_symphony` - Backtest a symphony that was created with `create_symphony`
+- `search_symphonies` - Search through a database of existing Composer symphonies.
 - `backtest_symphony_by_id` - Backtest an existing symphony given its ID
 - `save_symphony` - Save a symphony to the user's account
 - `update_saved_symphony` - Update a saved symphony